 Introduction

-Over the past several decades, marine mammal stranding records have been used as an indicator of ocean and cetacean health (Gulland and Hall 2007; Bogomolni et al. 2010; Bossart 2011), and to understand the ecology of cetaceans (Norman et al. 2004; Pikesley et al. 2011), as well as the influence of climate change on their distribution (Evans et al. 2005; MacLeod et al. 2005).
-Monitoring changes in strandings over time provides important updated information for cetacean population monitoring, tracking trends, and examining emerging health or disease conditions, particularly in light of changes in oceanographic features that include anomalies in large-scale climate events such as the Pacific Decadal Oscillation or Oceanic Niño Index (Sprogis et al. 2017), sea surface temperatures (Pierce et al. 2007), and winds (Truchon et al. 2013).
+Over the past several decades, marine mammal stranding records have been used as an indicator of ocean and cetacean health (Gulland and Hall 2007; Bogomolni et al. 2010; Bossart 2011).
+Examining where, when, and how often marine mammals strand can provide insight into ecological behaviors, reproductive success, (Norman et al. 2004; Pikesley et al. 2011), the impacts of human activities (Warlick et al. 2018), and species distributions (Evans et al. 2005; MacLeod et al. 2005).
+Cetaceans are strongly influenced by changes in the marine environment via diverse and dynamic mechanisms, including changes in sea surface temperature, winds, or large-scale oceanographic oscillations that can shift the balance of nutrients and prey species abundance and distribution.
+These small changes are often amplified up through the food web or exacerbated by increased pollutants or algal blooms, ultimately having noticeable effects on top predators.
+Monitoring changes in strandings over time provides important information for monitoring cetacean populations, tracking trends, and examining emerging health or disease conditions, particularly in light of recent documented changes in oceanographic conditions on both local and regional scales (Pierce et al 2007; Truchon et al. 2013; Sprogis et al 2017).

-Recent studies have correlated inter-annual variation observed in long-term stranding data with the effects of climatic variability, demonstrating how strandings may be used as bio-indicators of environmental change (Evans et al. 2005; Johnston et al. 2012; Truchon et al. 2013).
 Environmental changes are acknowledged to be occurring on a global scale (IPCC 2014), accompanied by degrees of spatial heterogeneity and climate variability depending on the geographic location (Moore 2008; Evans and Bjørge 2013).
-Marine mammals, as top predators of their respective food webs may be especially sensitive to these changes (Moore 2008; Evans et al. 2010).
-Their responses to environmental change are complex, variable, species-dependent, and not well understood, therefore, environmental factors over diverse scales (local and continental) and species need to be considered (Laidre et al. 2008; Evans and Bjørge 2013; Truchon et al. 2013).
+As top predators of their respective food webs, marine mammals may be especially sensitive to these changes (Moore 2008; Evans et al. 2010).
+Recent studies have found correlations between long-term stranding trends with various indices of climatic variability, demonstrating how strandings may be used as bio-indicators of prevailing environmental conditions.
+Evans et al. (2005) found that cetacean strandings in southeast Australia exhibited a periodicity coincident with regional wind patterns.
+Factors such as sea ice and the North Atlantic Oscillation have been found to correlate with strandings and mortality of certain pinniped and cetacean species in Gulf of St. Lawrence, Canada (Johnston et al. 2012; Soulen et al 2013; Truchon et al. 2013).
+Keledjian & Mesnick (2013) found that El Niño conditions corresponded with increased California sea lion (Zalophus californianus) strandings and fisheries interaction cases along the California coast.
+Increases in harbor porpoise strandings over the last 12 years in the Pacific Northwest have been posited to be partially due to changes in their prey’s abundance and distribution, which can regulate patterns of energy flow in coastal ecosystems, and therefore play critical roles in coastal ecosystems (Greene et al. 2015; Jefferson et al. 2016).
+Because responses to environmental change are complex, variable, species-dependent, and often poorly understood, oceanographic features should be studied over varying scales (local and continental), ecotypes, and species (Laidre et al. 2008; Evans and Bjørge 2013; Truchon et al. 2013).